thomaswp/Clashroom/README.md

 Launch Clashroom as a "Web Application."

 ## Using Git ##
 For single contributors, the GitHub client will likely be sufficient for pushing and pulling the repository.
 For multiple contributors, consider using the [EGit](http://www.eclipse.org/egit/) plugin for eclipse.
 We have found the best strategy is to have each contributor create a new branch to work in.
 When the branches need to be merged, we recommend merging them into the master one at a time.
 First switch to the master, then merge in the first branch.
-Subsequent brnaches will involved conflict resolution, so use Team->Advanced->Synchronize->origin/[branch to merge in] to manually synchronize the branches.
+Subsequent branches will involve conflict resolution, so use Team->Advanced->Synchronize->origin/[branch to merge in] to manually synchronize the branches.
 After each successful merge, make sure to test and then commit and push to save your work.

 ## Structure ##
 Like any GWT application, code is divided into 3 main packages: client, server and shared.

 ### Client ###
 The client contains the UI for Clashroom.
 The Clashroom class serves as the entrypoint for the application.
 The UI is split into various Page classes, each of which represents a page on the website.
 Page navigation is handled by the FlowControl class.
-The HomePage class is tha main page, and contains links to the various other portions of the website.
-These are generally separated into the other sub-packes in the client folder:
+The HomePage class is the main page, and contains links to the various other portions of the website.
+These are generally separated into the other sub-packages in the client folder:

 **window** contains various Window subclasses, which are the various sections of the HomePage.
 Most Windows have a corresponding Page where their information can be viewed in more detail.